banner

 • Scalability: You may face challenges in scaling up or down the tools to handle large or complex data sets, and you may not get the same level of performance, availability, or reliability as paid tools.

-To select and use open-source and free cloud data integration tools effectively, follow some tips and best practices.
+To select and use open-source and free cloud data integration tools effectively, you should follow some tips and best practices.

 Tips and best practices